BLAKESLEE SEWER NEWS

 SEWER BILLING NOTICE

-Tobyhanna Township officially returns to in-house billing of the Blakeslee Sewer Area in the Township's Blakeslee Sewer District.
-Residential customers shall be receiving their first "new" invoice from the Township at the end March 2014.
+Tobyhanna Township officially returned to in-house billing of the Blakeslee Sewer Area in the Township's Blakeslee Sewer District.
 Current residential rates are $200.00 per quarter if paid within 30 days.
-Commercial customers will be billed at the beginning of April 2014.
-Both billings are for the first quarter of 2014.

 Any residential user who remits full payment of the entire annual user charge to the Township no later than 30 days from the date of said bill may deduct from said annual user charge the sum of 5% of the total amount of said bill as a discount in recognition of the advanced payment of the entire yearly balance.

 The Township believes returning billing in house will help to increase collections and facilitate customer relations as all account information will now be available at the Township.
-Previously, accounts were billed by Aqua Pennsylvania.
-Aqua will no longer be accepting payments after March 31, 2014.
 The Township will also be able to accept secure credit card payments both at the Township office and by going to:

 https://tobyhanna.secure.munibilling.com.
 Customers will now have an option to go paperless and sign up for email billing.